atmasphere/mc-coal/docs/source/authorization.rst

 Access Token
 ============

 Clients use an :ref:`authorization code <authorization_code>` to acquire an :ref:`access token <access_token>` and a :ref:`refresh token <refresh_token>`.
 These tokens are unique and tied to both the client and the user that granted the authorization code.
-Authorization for :ref:`secured Data APIs <secured_services>` requires that a valid access token be set in the request ``Authorization`` header field using the "Bearer" scheme as specified in `RFC6750: Authorization Request Header Field <http://tools.ietf.org/html/rfc6750#section-2.1>`_.
+Authorization for :ref:`secured Data APIs <secured_resources>` requires that a valid access token be set in the request ``Authorization`` header field using the "Bearer" scheme as specified in `RFC6750: Authorization Request Header Field <http://tools.ietf.org/html/rfc6750#section-2.1>`_.

 .. http:post:: /oauth/token